 Do you want more radiant, brighter, firmer, and overall better-looking skin?
 If you do, let me introduce you to this “superstar” ingredient called VITAMIN C!
 This powerhouse ingredient also known as Ascorbic Acid, is usually the go-to ingredient when you are feeling a little ill and want to “boost” your immune system, however, it also works wonders on your skin.

 Eating Vitamin C rich foods (mainly fruits and vegetables) and taking oral Vitamin C supplements is important for maintaining one’s overall health, unfortunately it is not very effective at increasing the concentration of vitamin C in the skin because a finite amount of it is absorbed and your digestive system gets rid of the excess.
 The most effective method for replenishing vitamin C in the skin is therefore to go straight to the source, and apply it directly to the skin.
-According to research, applying vitamin C directly to the skin is 20 times more effective than oral digestion.

 THE SKINCARE BENEFITS OF VITAMIN C